 - Any business or group selling food must be registered or notified with their registering council.

-- All food businesses must be classified, according to the food safety risk of the business.
+- All food businesses are classified by their local council according to the food safety risk undertaken at the premises.

-- All businesses selling food or drink in Victoria must have a Food Act 1984 registration from their registering council before trading.
+- All businesses selling food or drink in Victoria must have a Food Act 1984 (the Act) registration from their registering council before trading.

 - Mobile and temporary premises can apply to their council online via the department’s online portal called FoodTrader (previously known as Streatrader).

 The class of your food premises determines what requirements you will need to meet before registration will be granted by council.
 A food business is an enterprise or activity involving the sale of food.

 All food businesses must contact their local council before starting up.
 Your council will let you know:

 - your registration requirements and any associated fees